The Thames Path in the western side of Greenwich Peninsula has re-opened after years of closures.

 Head further along and you’ll find your own tropical sandy beach (shame about the tyres mind).

-This genuinely felt pretty idyllic in the sun and barely anyone around.
+This genuinely felt pretty idyllic in the sun and with barely anyone around.
 Quite bizarre actually with the teeming mass of Canary Wharf over the river.

 Part of the site is currently a bus garage which opened last year.
 Old routemasters used for events and tourists can just about be made out through a tiny hole in the wall: